• Skip to primary navigation

 chopsticks holding a piece of meat over a bowl or rice noodle beef soup.

-• Simmer the broth for at least four hours on low heat to extract maximum flavor and richness from the bones and spices.
-Add more water as needed while the broth is simmering, enough to cover the bones and other ingredients if the broth evaporates too much.
+Simmer the broth for at least 4 hours on low heat to extract maximum flavor from the bones and spices.
+Add more water as needed to keep the ingredients covered if the broth evaporates too much.

-• I prefer to char the onions and ginger over an open flame as it’s faster, but note, it will make a mess of your stovetop!
-Alternately you can char the onion and ginger in an oven broiler for 20 minutes, turning until blackened on all sides.
+Charring the onion and ginger over an open flame adds a deep, smoky flavor.
+Be mindful—it can make a mess of your stovetop!
+Alternatively, use an oven broiler for about 20 minutes, turning until blackened on all sides.

 If you love this pho, but short on time, try my Instant Pot oxtail recipe for a shortcut version!